Shepherd’s Pot Pie

 This post may contain affiliate links.
 Read my full disclosure here.

-Shepherd’s Pot Pie – a family favorite classic dish full of flavor and nutrition made with a flaky crust top.
+Shepherd’s Pot Pie – a family favorite classic dish, nutritious and full of flavor.
+Shepherd’s Pie filling is topped with a flaky crust and baked until golden brown and bubbly.

 This Shepherd’s Pot Pie is a wonderfully wholesome meal you can feel great about serving to your family.
 Two classic favorites come together in one dish – Shepherd’s Pie and Pot Pie.
 In our house, everyone has very different tastes and food preferences (and if you have kids, you know their likes/dislikes sometimes change weekly!) but this dish got the thumbs up from the husband and BOTH kids, which is a rare event!